-All monsters have an intelligence flag that by the game to determine certain behaviours.
+All monsters have a level of intelligence that determines certain behaviours, such as tracking, avoiding danger and cooperating with allies.
 In general, a monster's intelligence is a secondary consideration compared to its physical and magical abilities, but it does have a number of effects, mostly in fairly specific situations.

 Levels of Intelligence

-- Plant intelligence: Plants, zombies, jellies, golems, elementals
+- Brainless intelligence: Plants, zombies, jellies, golems, elementals, insects

 - Animal intelligence: Animals, some non-zombie undead

-- High intelligence: Higher-level spellcasters, some other powerful/magical monsters
+- Human intelligence: Humanoids, some other powerful/magical monsters

 Effects of intelligence